pedroorez/hire.me/README.md

 $ npm test
 ```

-If you want to test a remote service change the `APIHOSTNAME` to hostname where the API is located.
+If you want to test a remote service change the `HOSTNAME` and `PORT` to where the API is located.

 ## Workflow